alonle/live-demos/cache-expiration/readme.md

 * bar (always a version with a new timestamp.)
 * foo (maven snapshot.)
+* moo (always the same version, but with different content.
+The sha1 is published.)
-* zoo (always the same version, but with different content)
+* zoo (always the same version, but with different content.
+The sha1 is not published.)

 ## The Consumer Project